adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/tri/index.rst

 ====================

 Triclinic cell is unique, as standardization is performed based on the reciprocal primitive cell.
-AS all transormations involved are described by orthonormal matrices, the reciprocal and real-space cells are transformed in a simplified manner (Note:
+As all transformations involved are described by orthonormal matrices, the reciprocal and real-space cells are transformed in a simplified manner (Note:
 :math:`\boldsymbol{S}^T = \boldsymbol{S}^{-1}`):